SPOClab-ca/COVFEFE/README.md

 This script will ask you to enter the path to the openSMILE source.
 This is the path to the extracted zip or tar file, not the smilExtract binary.

-Next the setup script downloads various dependencies (requires 1.6 GB of disk space) and creates a file containing paths to the dependencies.
-You should source this file whenever you open a new terminal session.
+Next the setup script downloads various dependencies (requires 1.6 GB of disk space) and creates a file called `config.ini` which stores paths to the dependencies.
+When covfefe is run, it will try to find it's dependencies from environment variables first, then this config file.

 ```bash
 source env.sh
 ```